eclipse-openj9/openj9-docs/docs/tool_jcmd.md

     - `-J`: supplies arguments to the Java VM that is running the `jcmd` command.
 You can use multiple `-J` options, for example: `jcmd -J-Xmx10m -J-Dcom.ibm.tools.attach.enable=yes`
     - `-h`: prints the `jcmd` help

-- `<vmid>` is the Attach API virtual machine identifier for the Java VM process.
+- `<vmid>` is the Attach API virtual machine identifier for the Java&trade; VM process.
 This ID is often, but not always, the same as the operating system *process ID*.
 One example where the ID might be different is if you specified the system property `-Dcom.ibm.tools.attach.id` when you started the process.
 You can use the [`jps`](tool_jps.md) command to find the VMID.

 - The available `arguments` are: